- Blackout curtains keep your room dark - great for summer nights.

 Living room curtains

-- Style is important here, so consider coordinating with the rest of your home furnishings.
+- Style is important here, so consider coordinating with matching curtains, cushions and rugs.

 - Lined curtains will help keep cold draughts out and block out street lamp glow.

 Shop living room curtains

 Kids bedroom curtains

 - A blackout lining will help keep the room cool and dark at bedtime.

 - Choose styles with funky colours or their favourite characters.

 - These can be used at your front and back doors or between rooms to keep draughts out and add extra privacy.